solliancenet/microsoft-mysql-developer-guide/pandoc/mysql-developer-guide.md

 a VM, but not as great as removing all the operating system and software management components.

-To implement this deployment, follow the steps to perform deployments using AKS with Flexible Server, reference the [Utilize AKS and Azure Database for MySQL Flexible Server] article.
+To implement this deployment, reference the [Utilize AKS and Azure Database for MySQL Flexible Server] article.

 # Deploying a Laravel app backed by a Java REST API to AKS

-## App Introduction
+## App introduction

 In the previous stages of this developer guide, you explored how an MVC app could be deployed on an Azure VM, containerized, and then hosted on